St. Johns River Boating: A Local’s Guide to Sanford & DeBary Adventures

 - Life Jackets & Personal Flotation Devices (PFDs):

-- Ensure all passengers wear properly fitted life jackets.
+- Ensure all passengers have properly fitted life jackets.
+Florida law requires children under the age of 6 to wear a PFD.

 - Regularly check for damage or wear on life jackets and replace as needed.